What is MIS Reporting?

 Software

 The software component includes various types of software such as database management systems, enterprise resource planning (ERP) systems, and decision support systems.
-These software applications help to organize and analyze the data collected.
+These software applications help to organise and analyse the data collected.

 Data